* Dollar near 3-week low ahead of Bernanke testimony

 That saw the euro pop back to $1.3140, down 0.15 percent on the day but still within sight of last week’s peak of $1.3208.

-Bernanke is expected to underscore that an expected tapering of asset purchases does not equate to a tightening of monetary policy and to hammer home the message that overnight interest rates will be kept near zero for the foreseeable future.
+Bernanke is expected to underscore that a tapering of asset purchases does not equate to a tightening of monetary policy and to hammer home the message that overnight interest rates will be kept near zero for the foreseeable future.

 The president of the Kansas City Federal Reserve Bank, Ester George, again argued that the central bank should start cutting its massive asset-buying programme in September.